Skip to main content

 Representative Matters: Technology, Software and Electronics

-• Sole Arbitrator in more than 10 arbitrations as part of a mass arbitration involving age discrimination claims in the software industry.
+• Sole Arbitrator in more than 10 arbitrations which were part of a mass arbitration involving age discrimination claims in the software industry.

 • Mediated case in Paris between parties from Hong Kong, France, Switzerland and the United States relating to manufacturing technology.